 Bake at 350 for 8-10 minutes until cookies look like this.
 Remove from oven and allow the cookies to rest a couple minutes on baking sheet.

-Then use a spatula to move the cookies too a wire rack to cool completely.
+Then use a spatula to move the baked cookies too a wire rack to cool completely.

 Once the red cookies are fully cooled, microwave half a tub of cream cheese frosting.
 It will only take about 15-20 seconds to soften the frosting enough to drizzle.
 If you prefer to spread it on, that can be done at room temperature or after a quick 10 second or less zap to soften it up.